aabiji/aabiji.github.io/posts/simplify-polyline.md

 [Ramer-Douglas-Peuker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm), But it doesn't let you control the exact number of output points, instead it removes points based on a distance threshold (ε).
-To reach a specific number of points the algorithm has to be ran multiple times, (doing binary search over ε), which is inefficient.
+To reach a specific number of points, the algorithm has to be ran multiple times, (doing binary search over ε), which is inefficient.

 A better approach is the [Visvalingam-Whyatt algorithm](https://en.wikipedia.org/wiki/Visvalingam%E2%80%93Whyatt_algorithm).